-The camera automatically checks battery power when the operating button is touched or pressed.
+The camera automatically checks battery power when the shutter-release button is pressed.

 - When batteries are nearly exhausted, the mode LED ("A" or "M") in the viewfinder blinks to warn that fresh batteries will soon be needed. - When batteries are completely exhausted (or not correctly installed), no LEDs light and the shutter locks.